syncfusion-content/wpf-docs/wpf/Button/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-N> View [Sample](https://github.com/SyncfusionExamples/wpf-button-examples/blob/master/Samples/MVVM) in GitHub.This sample that showcases how to bind commands to the `ButtonAdv` control.
+N> View [Sample](https://github.com/SyncfusionExamples/wpf-button-examples/blob/master/Samples/MVVM) in GitHub.
+This sample showcases how to bind commands to the `ButtonAdv` control.